HG2051-ntu/HG2051-ntu.github.io/src/week2.md

   over the count of all tokens)
 - What is the set of unique words?
 - What is the set of unique letters?

+# A basic introduction to Artificial Intelligence

+The last few years have seen increasing interest in the field of "Artificial Intelligence" or "A.I.", but many people do not really know what this is, ascribing some form of intelligence to automated processes.
+To get an overview of what current systems do, you can [watch this brief explainer](https://youtu.be/Hu1E9qJsXQ4).

+This course is currently oriented toward teaching the basics of programming in Python, but given that Python is one of the most popular coding languages for training machine learning models that underpin the recent advancements in AI, it is worth being aware of AI capabilities.
+This is particularly relevant for linguistics, since it is the manipulation of *language* by AI systems that has captured the attention and interest of the world.

+Current systems like ChatGPT have been  trained to allow them to respond with language that a human would plausibly use.
+But this use of language does not correspond particularly well to the ability to "reason" about the world.
+At the same time, the fact that language is strongly correlated (for many people) with intelligence, shows how important the study of language is to our understanding of human intelligence.

+The basics you are learning here are important to understanding the logic of the computer and the tools and techniques you need to get a computer to perform tasks automatically.
+As you develop your knowledge of both programming and linguistics, you may also think of ways to contribute to the development of Artificial Intelligence (or Automated Inference) systems.